Sarahxys/IRIC_miRBooking/Basic.md

 # Basic Commands for miRBooking and others

 # miRBooking
-to run miRBooking:
+To run miRBooking:
 ```
 java -Xmx10g -jar mirdesign_0.16.jar -s scores -i test_EMT.mirun --output result -e experiments --experiment-format advanced
 ```

 # MySQL
-to access mysql
+To access mysql
 ```
 mysql --host binsrv2.iric.ca mirdesign
 ```
-to get the table; the second one is the actually table and it is pasted here for easier assess for myself:
+To get the table; the second one is the actually table and it is pasted here for easier assess for myself:
 ```
 show tables;
 ```